SAP-samples/teched2022-AP261/exercises/ex1/README.md

 1. Review "Total Contracts Quantity".
 You should be able to view "Open", "Delivered and Unsettled", "Settled and Unpaid" and "Paid" quantity for each commodity
 <br>![](/exercises/ex1/images/Ex_1_1_1_Image.png)

-2. Filter based on contract number and check the quantities for each of the types.
-3. Click on the card header to navigate to "Manage Contracts" app to verify the quantity displayed on Dashboard
-4. Contract filter should be auto applied in the app.
-5. Click on back to navigate to Dashboard.
-6. Click on the "Delivered and Unsettled" quantity bar and navigate to "Manage Contracts" application
+2. Click on the "Delivered and Unsettled" quantity bar and navigate to "Manage Contracts" application
-5. Filters on the Dashboard should be passed on the "Manage Contracts" application
+3. Filters on the Dashboard should be passed on the "Manage Contracts" application
-6. Additionally, status filter should be defaulted to "Delivered and Unsettled"
+4. Additionally, status filter should be defaulted to "Delivered and Unsettled"
-7. All the contracts with "Delivered and Unsettled" quantity for Business Partner assigned to your user.
+5. All the contracts with "Delivered and Unsettled" quantity for Business Partner assigned to your user.
 <br>![](/exercises/ex1/images/Ex_1_1_2_Image.png)

-8. Select the contract with "Delivered and Unsettled" quantity and click on "View Deliveries" button.
+6. Select the contract with "Delivered and Unsettled" quantity and click on "View Deliveries" button.
 <br>![](/exercises/ex1/images/Ex_1_1_3_Image.png)

-9. Click on the delivery and you will be navigated to "Manage Delivery Assignments" app with Delivery details.
+7. Click on the delivery and you will be navigated to "Manage Delivery Assignments" app with Delivery details.
 <br>![](/exercises/ex1/images/Ex_1_1_4_Image.png)